carneiroDotDev/carneiro.dev/README.md

 ---

 Thank you for visiting **Carneiro.dev**!
-Feel free to explore, learn, and connect with me.
+Feel free to let me know what you think, and connect with me :)